TheCacophonyProject/beacon-esp32-pio/speaker-v1/README.md

     SD CARD
     │
     ├── 📂audio
-    │   ├── 📂monday
+    │   ├── 📂1_Monday
-    │   ├── 📂tuesday
+    │   ├── 📂2_Tuesday
-    │   ├── 📂wednesday
+    │   ├── 📂3_Wednesday
-    │   ├── 📂thursday
+    │   ├── 📂4_Thursday
-    │   ├── 📂friday
+    │   ├── 📂5_Friday
-    │   ├── 📂saturday
+    │   ├── 📂6_Saturday
-    │   └── 📂sunday
+    │   └── 📂7_Sunday
     ├── 📂logs
     │   ├── 📃audio.log
-    │   ├── 📃audio.log
     └── 📃cameraDeviceID.txt
     ```
-- If you want only one device to trigger the speaker enter in the devices id (just the number) to `cameraDeviceID.txt`.
+- If you want only one Thermal Camera to trigger the speaker then enter in the Thermal Cameras ID (just the number) to `cameraDeviceID.txt`.
 - Audio files setup
     - Convert the audio files folowing these instructions https://learn.adafruit.com/adafruit-wave-shield-audio-shield-for-arduino/check-your-files
     - For each night of the week put the audio files that you want to play in that folder.